haus-scholia/haus-scholia.github.io/charter/index.markdown

 - In meetings, full sentences are greatly preferred to teh txt.
 - During organized activities, Steam Voice chat is used.
 You are not required to talk, but are strongly encouraged to listen.

-###The Bank

-- Deposit only what you want to give away.
-- If you need something, take it, but don't be greedy.
-- Gold deposited goes to the Commander Fund.

-###The Commander Fund

-- A commander is needed for groups larger than a single party (squads, trains).
-- Being a commander is a huge responsibility.
-- Friedegund Frei wants that responsibility, and is proving herself through a number of [ordeals](https://docs.google.com/spreadsheet/ccc?key=0Alk-dTyQnKtrdG1CVTN5Z2J4R04wWldRWHJrODV4MFE&usp=drive_web#gid=7).
-- The guild will finance her goal, if she proves herself.

 ###Chat

 - /g is for guild banter, organizing events, and managing large sorties without a commander.